wtlin1228/blog/content/blog/0024-typescript-congress-2022/index.md

 # How to build distributed systems in TypeScript

-Loren Sands-Ramshaw showed us why should we use `temporal` to build distributed systems.
+Loren Sands-Ramshaw showed us why we should use `Temporal` to build distributed systems.

-🔖 It's amazing!
-Temporal makes reliability much easier!
+🔖 It's amazing! `Temporal` makes reliability much easier!

 ---